DexWinBet

 Reduced reliance on horizontal scanning

+I explored a combination of horizontal and vertical navigation heirarchy.
 This direction worked better by introducing persistent league navigation, allowing users to access specific leagues more directly.
 It reduced reliance on horizontal scanning and made filtering more efficient.

 Designing Building Blocks